ferreiratiago/es8/generators.md

 ## Generators as Data Consumers

-Besides generators being data producers, through `yield`, they also have the ability to consume data using `next()` as iterable.
+Besides `generators` being data producers, through `yield`, they also have the ability to consume data using `next`.

 ```js
 function* generatorDataConsumer() {